If someone asks you, to choose between long form content vs short form content in 2020 what would you choose?

 with your analytics tool, study the length of posts that gets better results like shares, views etc and then create more of such posts.

-These are content other people will easily link to ’cause of the depth and detail involved in writing it.
+These are content other websites will easily link to because of the depth, accuracy and detail involved in writing it.

-Longer form content are more shareable.
-According to Brian Dean, short form content generates 72 percent more back links than short articles.
+In a recent study by Brian Dean, long form content generates 72 percent more back links than short articles.

 1. People’s attention span is getting very low.